maskmanlucifer/Helping-Verb/README.md

     1. Knowing about on what tech-stack our batchmates , juniors and seniors are working on and asking for help if needed.
     2. Having a timeline of where our seniors are working (Jobs, Internships).
-    3. Taking some inspiration projects done by our batchmates , juniors and seniors.
+    3. Taking some idea/inspiration from projects done by our batchmates , juniors and seniors.
     4. Contributing in projects and asking for guidance from seniors.
     5. Job/Referral opportunity posting by Alumni's on discuss platform (Still under crafting......)